massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

     cp .env.example .env

 This command will create a `.env` file.
-Now fill it with your wallet private key (also called secret key by massa client).
+Now fill it with your wallet's private key (also called a "secret key" by Massa client).

-Contract deployment is done by calling a deployer smart-contract which can be found here: `deployer/deployer.as.ts`.
-It will store our sum smart-contract onto the ledger.
+Contract deployment is done by calling a deployer smart contract which can be found here: `deployer/deployer.as.ts`.
+It will store our sum smart contract onto the ledger.
 The deployer contract already includes your compiled `main.ts` contract and has been itself compiled at the `npm run build` step.

-We will send the deployer smart-contract to the Massa blockchain with:
+We will send the deployer smart contract to the Massa blockchain with:

 .. code-block::

     npm run deploy

-This command will execute the compiled deployer `deployer.wasm`, and this smart-contract will store the `main.ts` smart-contract onto the ledger.
+This command will execute the compiled deployer `deployer.wasm`, and this smart contract will store the `main.ts` smart contract onto the ledger.

 You will see an output like this: